maks-ushakov/z80-simple-board/README.md

 Load Arduino sketch

+Use Variant readme to change preloaded memory.
 Change Memory array with z80 C-style-array code you want to be loaded to z80 memory

 Load sketch to arduino

 ## How to make z80 binary from assebler source

 You can use any file extensions for sourse and binary files.
-Common extensions for sourses are `.s`, '.asm', 'z80', for binary are `.bin` or none.
+Common extensions for sourses are `.s`, '.asm', 'z80', for binary are `.bin` or none, `lst` for listing files.
 I use `.z80` for assembly source and `bin` for binary.

 __If you have z80asm__